| | | |

 1. Let the baked muffins cool in the pan for 5 minutes before removing them and placing them on a wire rack to cool further.

-The muffins are best served on the day they are made.
-Leftover muffins can be stored in an airtight container at room temperature for up to 3 days.
-The following day, rewarm the muffins gently in the microwave or a low oven.
+These muffins are best on the day they’re made, but they keep well.
+Store leftover muffins in an airtight container at room temperature for up to 3 days.
+After the first day, I like to warm them quickly in the microwave (10-15 seconds) to soften them and melt the chocolate.

 side view of unwrapped muffin.